shreeeee81/Learn-Base/README.md

 - Multiple user access:  Allows multiple type of users(teacher/student/admin) to login
 - Functional Admin panel:  Allows admins to manage the whole system
-- CRUD functionalities:  Allows all users to create,read,update and delete their notes in a managed format
+- CRUD functionalities:  Allows all users to create,read,update and delete their courses in a managed format
 - Profile update option:  Allows users to update their profile/account details
 - Secure registration and login option for users
-- Allows students and teachers to download/upload their course notes easily
+- Allows students and teachers to download/upload their course easily
 - Allows users to recover their password using forgot password option

 ### To-Do  list